 • They use 2D or simplified engines

-• They avoid heavy shaders and lighting
+• They avoid heavy shaders, volumetrics, and modern lighting pipelines

 • They rely more on CPU processing than GPU rendering

-• They scale resolution and effects cleanly
+• They scale resolution and effects cleanly without breaking readability

 If you want deeper technical explanations for specific engines, PCGamingWiki is an excellent reference.